ratt-ru/montblanc/README.md

 which sets up things based on the supplied Measurement Set, with 10 point and 10 gaussian sources.
 It performs 100 iterations of the pipeline.

+## Citing Montblanc

+If you use Montblanc and find it useful, you may wish to consider citing the related paper.
+It is currently undergoing review, but a preprint should be available on arXiv soon.

+More information on BIRO can be found in this arXiv [preprint][biro] .

 [pycuda]:http://mathema.tician.de/software/pycuda/
 [pytools]:https://pypi.python.org/pypi/pytools
 [moderngpu]:https://github.com/nvlabs/moderngpu